 - A reserved byte [1 byte], which for legacy reasons has the value 0x05. - A user public key [65 bytes].
 This is the (uncompressed) x,y-representation of a curve point on the P-256 NIST elliptic curve. - A key handle length byte [1 byte], which specifies the length of the key handle (see below).
 The value is unsigned (range 0-255). - A key handle [length specified in previous field].
 This a handle that allows the U2F token to identify the generated key pair.
 U2F tokens may wrap the generated private key and the application id it was generated for, and output that as the key handle. - An attestation certificate [variable length].
 This is a certificate in X.509 DER format.
 Parsing of the X.509 certificate unambiguously establishes its ending.
-The remaining bytes in the message are - a signature.
-This is a ECDSA signature (on P-256) over the following byte string: - A byte reserved for future use[1 byte] with the value 0x00.
-This will evolve into a byte that will allow RPs to track known-good applet version of U2F tokens from specific vendors. - The application parameter [32 bytes] from the registration request message. - The challenge parameter [32 bytes] from the registration request message. - The above key handle [variable length].
+The remaining bytes in the message are - a signature [variable length, 71-73 bytes].
+This is a ECDSA signature (on P-256) over the following byte string: - A byte reserved for future use [1 byte] with the value 0x00. - The application parameter [32 bytes] from the registration request message. - The challenge parameter [32 bytes] from the registration request message. - The above key handle [variable length].
 (Note that the key handle length is not included in the signature base string.